kendallfrimodig/hiv-survey-analysis/README.md

 </p>

 <p style="line-height:2">
 The present study titled Target User Product Preferences (TUPP) is a mixed methods analysis which aims to better understand general comprehension of HIV and preventative measures, the degree to which this knowledge is translated into sexual behaviors, and the factors promoting or discouraging the use and access of prevention medicines and products such as Oral PrEP, Microbicide gel, and vaccines.
-These products are an integral component of the 2017-2022 national strategic plan for South Africa, and the efficacy of Oral PrEP in a controlled environment has been proven in several clinical trials, while a great deal of hope rests in the feasibility of vaccine uptake and its efficacy (cite clinical trials)
+These products are an integral component of the 2017-2022 national strategic plan for South Africa, and the efficacy of Oral PrEP in a controlled environment has been proven in several clinical trials, while a great deal of hope rests in the feasibility of vaccine uptake and its efficacy.
 </p>

 <p style="line-height:2">